deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 The project additionally could advance to **Stage 2** if all critical permissions were assigned to _Aave Governance_ and protected with a 30-day _Exit Window_.

 # Protocol Analysis

-protocol analysis: again only point to diffs to core instance which I think is a diagram and explanation of risk oracle dependency (point to separate review) and explain guardrails through stewards.
-Eg the chaoslabs multisig is not part of Aave but part of the risk oracle dependency

 ## Upgradeable Pool Contract and mutable reserve parameters